Ground State Properties of the Diluted Sherrington-Kirkpatrick Spin Glass

-In Tab.~\ref{datatable} we list all parameters obtained from the asymptotic fit to Eq.~(\ref{eq:FSC}), i.e., the rescaled energies, $p^{-\frac{1}{2}}\left\langle e_{0}\right\rangle _{\infty}$, the FSC-exponent $\omega$, and the FSC amplitude $A$.
-We observe that, while the $p$-dependence of $\left\langle e_{0}\right\rangle _{\infty}$ might turn out to be trivial, the dependence of the FSC exponent $\omega$ on $p$, shown in Fig.~\ref{fig:omegaSKplot}, is quite remarkable.
-While SK~\citep{EOSK,Aspelmeier07,Kim07,Boettcher10b} as well as sparse networks~\citep{Boettcher03a,Boettcher03b} with bimodal bonds have consistently exhibited FSC with $\omega\approx\frac{2}{3}$, independent of degree $c$, for constant $p$ in the dilute SK we find significant variation in $\omega(p)$.
-For decreasing $p$, $\omega(p)$ rises from its SK-value at $p=1$ with what appears to be a continuous hyperbolic form, $\omega-\frac{2}{3}\sim\frac{1}{p}$, for about two decades, $0.01<p<1$, as the inset of Fig.~\ref{fig:omegaSKplot} suggests.
-For smaller values of $p$, where the dynamic range of system sizes accessible for finding ground states with the heuristic decreases, it is not clear whether the rise in $\omega(p)$ for $p\to0$ levels off, as the data seems to suggest, or continues but escapes accurate measurement due to systematic errors in EO or to a failure in the assumptions underlying Eq.~(\ref{eq:FSC}), or both.
 An analytic study of the dilute SK model in the limit of $p\to0$ should be able to reveal whether the limit for $\omega$ is regular or singular.
-A perturbative expansion around that limit might also shed light on the nature of FSC in RSB, since the does not appear to be a transition at any finite $p$ from RSB near $p=1$ to a simple replica-symmetric phase, at least at $T=0$.
+A perturbative expansion around that limit might also shed light on the nature of FSC in RSB, since there does not appear to be a transition at any finite $p$ from RSB near $p=1$ to a simple replica-symmetric phase, at least at $T=0$.
 Thus, future studies should explore the properties of the dilute SK for finite $T$.
-But even at the ground-state level, we intend to explore the behavior of other characteristic features, like the ensemble fluctuations in the ground state energies~\citep{Parisi08,Parisi09,Boettcher10b}.
-As there is expected to be a relation between the FSC-exponent $\omega$ and the exponent describing such fluctuations~\citep{Bouchaud03}, investigating their relation while evolving with $p$ should be revealing.
+But even at the ground-state level, we intend to explore the behavior of other characteristic features, such as the ensemble fluctuations in the ground state energies \citep{Parisi08,Parisi09,Boettcher10b}.
+As there is expected to be a scaling relation between the FSC-exponent $\omega$ and the exponent describing such fluctuations \citep{Bouchaud03}, investigating their relation while evolving with $p$ should be very revealing about the nature of universality at $T=0$.